-CARTOGRAPHY — the discipline of making maps — has a very long and rich history.
+CARTOGRAPHY — the discipline of creating maps — has a very long and rich history.
 It’s tools and techniques have been well developed over hundreds of years, arguably thousands of years.
 Today, mapping is experiencing a clear ascendancy, with numerous (digital) tools enabling the mediation of all kinds of spatially-referenced data, by almost anyone.

 This resurgence is made possible by the increasing number of readily available (democratised) tools for the practice of mapping, such as Mapbox, MapTiler, Leaflet, Kartograph, CARTO and numerous other libraries and frameworks.
 We also have access to unprecedented levels of data, often projected on top of Google Maps and the open source project, OpenStreetMap.